tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-review-of-my-2010-goals.md

 ## Upgrade our servers to SQL Server 2008

 This was done and we are all on SQL Server 2008 now.
-No more replication, we can now use all the fancy T-SQL….everyone is happy
+No more replication, we can now use all the fancy T-SQL....everyone is happy

 ## Read 2 books per month